ktkanishka/topcoder-5/README.md

 >
 > -[Topcoder, About Us](https://www.topcoder.com/about/)

-These are some of my solutions to some of the programming challenges listed on [Topcoder](www.topcoder.com) using **Java, Python &amp; C++**.
+These are my solutions to some of the programming challenges listed on [Topcoder](www.topcoder.com) using **Java, Python &amp; C++**.
 By no means are these algorithms the best/most efficient, although I am working on improving the running time and memory usage as I learn.